USRSE/usrse.github.io/pages/resources/training.md

 An incomplete list is below.
 We expect this list to grow significantly in both content and usability.
 These links are provided as a service to the US Research Software Engineer community.
-While we have made every effort to ensure these have been reviewed and vetted for applicability and appropritness, US-RSE does not formally endorse any content below.
+While we have made every effort to ensure these have been reviewed and vetted for applicability and appropriateness, US-RSE does not formally endorse any content below.

+The US-RSE Education and Training Group also maintains and publishes a list of skills an RSE might possess in an effort to better define RSE roles and to help direct individuals looking to invest in learning new skills.
+The list can be found on the [Skill Sets used by RSEs]({{ site.baseurl }}/resources/training/skills/) page.

 _Additions to this list or general comments/questions should be directed to the [US-RSE Training and Education Working Group]({{ site.baseurl }}/about/working-groups/)._